Cghlewis/crystal_site/content/blog/data_mgmt_resources/index.markdown

 <script src="{{< blogdown/postref >}}index_files/kePrint/kePrint.js"></script>
 <link href="{{< blogdown/postref >}}index_files/lightable/lightable.css" rel="stylesheet" />

-Below are resources for those wanting to learn more about research data management.
+Below are open access resources for those wanting to learn more about research data management.
 I have organized resources by type (papers, guides, slides, etc).
 There are MANY more resources than the ones listed below, but I have narrowed them down to those that I have found most helpful in understanding general best practices in data management and how to implement them into a research workflow.

-*Resources were last updated on 2024/05/14*
+*Resources were last updated on 2024/07/24*

 ### Guides